-The Day Charlie Watts Sent Embezzling Employees to Jail
+When Charlie Watts Sent His Embezzling Employees to Jail

 With that growth, however, came increased pressure.
-"The last two years were extremely fraught because both Shirley and I had very high standards when it comes to the care of horses," explained Paul.
+"The last two years were extremely fraught because both Shirley and I had very high standards when it comes to the care of horses," Paul later explained.
 "It became more and more difficult for me to award that care to each individual horse.
 I found the increasing pressures of all aspects of my life led me to start to fail psychologically.
 I became depressed, unable to deal with things.
 It became a very difficult time."

 Tough as that may have seemed, things most likely got worse: the Atkinsons were both found guilty — and somewhat snarkily described by the court as "motivated by greed not need" — with Paul sentenced to three months in prison and Joan to a year.

 "I've got no idea about the details.
 Shirley says it's in the lawyers' hands.
-It's nothing to do with me," he shrugged.
-"We own it together, but that side of it I don't deal with."
+It's nothing to do with me," Watts said with a shrug.
+"We own it together, but that side of it, I don't deal with."

 Rolling Stones Live Albums Ranked